impacts of Monocrystalline solar energy on environment and economics

 The monocrystalline solar cell is a source of high-efficiency energy that is eco-friendly.
 Compared to the conventional energy sources, it has no emission of greenhouse gases and other toxic gases (Edenhofer, Pichs, & Sokona, 2012).
 Through its provision of a clean and renewable source of energy for domestic purpose, it provides essential components of a sustainable future energy.

-The monocrystalline solar panel is an eco-friendly by producing a clean and renewable energy compared to the fossil sources of energy.
+The monocrystalline solar panel is an eco-friendly option that produces clean and renewable energy compared to fossil fuel sources.
 However, it has some adverse effects such as the production of toxic waste products when not properly disposed of.
-Furthermore, heavy metal such as cadmium is dangerous to both animal and humans since they have carcinogenic effects.
-When constructing a large plant for commercial purposes, it alters the sensitive ecosystem.
-People go for this source of energy due to its economic advantages such as longevity and durability which prevents daily spending on the source of energy.
-Additionally, it provides the diversification of energy source and security, reduces the amount of energy required from the local providers and used as a crucial tool in rural electrification in some developing conations.
-Despite the economic importance the system has, it has some shortcomings such as high cost of making, installation and maintenance.
-Additionally, it can lead to unemployment due to diverting of people's interest from fossil fuels.
-The monocrystalline solar panel can be advantageous in both an economic perspective and environmental conservation over the fossil fuels
+Furthermore, heavy metals such as cadmium are dangerous to both animals and humans since they have carcinogenic effects.
+When constructing large plants for commercial purposes, it alters sensitive ecosystems.
+People choose this source of energy due to its economic advantages such as longevity and durability, which prevent daily spending on energy.
+Additionally, it provides diversification of energy sources and security, reduces the amount of energy required from local providers, and is used as a crucial tool in rural electrification in some developing countries.
+Despite the economic importance the system has, it has some shortcomings such as high cost of making, installation, and maintenance.
+Additionally, it can lead to unemployment due to the diversion of people’s interest from fossil fuels.
+The monocrystalline solar panel can be advantageous both from an economic perspective and in environmental conservation compared to fossil fuels.

 Reference